Wonder Woman (2017)

 141 min., rated PG-13.

 Good things do come to those who wait, and it was worth it.
-It’s been 14 years since director Patty Jenkins has made a feature film with 2003’s remarkable “Monster” and, believe it or not, she is the first woman to helm a superhero movie, especially one fronted by a badass female.
+It’s been 14 years since director Patty Jenkins last made a feature film with 2003’s remarkable “Monster” and, believe it or not, she is the first woman to helm a superhero movie, especially one fronted by a badass female.
 Secondly, “Wonder Woman” is part of the DC Extended Universe (DCEU) and, yes, it is a recoup after Warner Bros.' latest offerings (2013’s “Man of Steel” and 2016’s “Batman v Superman: Dawn of Justice” and “Suicide Squad”).
 Those two aspects are worth celebrating in and of themselves.
 The iconic Wonder Woman first appeared in the DC Comics back in 1941 and then came to life through Lynda Carter in the campy 1975-1979 TV show, and in 2017, she’s just now getting her due.
 It wouldn’t mean much to call “Wonder Woman” the best entry in its cinematic universe or the best movie led by a superheroine—remember turkeys “Catwoman” and “Elektra”?—but it actually lands on its own two feet as a robust, entertaining, if not overwhelming, debut.

 Raised on the lush paradise island of Themyscira—hidden by fog and populated only by women—Amazon princess Diana (Gal Gadot) always wanted to be a warrior.
 Though her mother, Queen Hippolyta (Connie Nielsen), forbidded it, she was trained by her aunt, General Antiope (Robin Wright), and grew up to fully realize the extent of her inborn capabilities.
 When World War I spy Steve Trevor (Chris Pine) crashes a plane near Themyscira, Diana rescues him from drowning.
 He explains to the Amazons about the war in the world of man and his mission to stop General Erich Ludendorff’s (Danny Huston) nefarious plan with Doctor Maru/Poison (Elena Anaya) in developing a new kind of mustard gas.
 Disobeying her mother’s orders again, Diana elects herself to join Steve on his mission to stop Ludendorff, whom she believes to be Ares, the Greek god of war.
 Setting foot in grey, “hideous” London, the Amazon princess helps Steve recruit a ragtag team of compatriots, Moroccan undercover agent Sameer (Said Taghmaoui), seemingly wimpy Scottish sharpshooter Charlie (Ewn Bremner), and Chief (Eugene Brave Rock).
 With her bullet-deflecting bracelets, the Lasso of Truth, and trust shield on her person, Diana will stop at nothing to do what she believes in to defend the world from the War to End All Wars.